Jasmin2895/web-monetized-video/README.md

 # web-monetized-video
-A web component with has play and pay policy and charges you for the amount of video watched. :smile: :dancer:
+A web component which has play and pay policy and charges you for the amount of video watched. :smile: :dancer:

 ## Component:
 * [`<web-monetized-video>`] - a component that allow the user to pay for the section of video watched.